the-london-eye

 Tips for Visiting the London Eye

-• Book in Advance: The London Eye is top-rated, so it’s a good idea to book tickets in advance.
+• Book in Advance: The millennium wheel London is top-rated, so it’s a good idea to book tickets in advance.
 This not only guarantees entry but can also save time by allowing you to skip the ticket queue.

 • Visit During Off-Peak Times: To avoid large crowds, try visiting early in the morning or later in the evening.
 Weekdays are generally less busy than weekends.